 FDA Food Safety Modernization Act Implementation

 More than 18 months ago, President Obama signed legislation to reform America's outdated food safety system.
 The law calls for new safety standards for food companies and produce growers, increases inspections of food processing facilities and farms, and requires greater oversight of imported foods and food ingredients.
-The administration, however, has yet to issue regulations to implement the law.

 H.R.
-3286/S. 1773, Local Farms, Food, and Jobs Act
+1414/S. 679 Local Farms, Food, and Jobs Act of 2013

 The 2010 Affordable Care Act includes a provision requiring restaurant chains with 20 or more outlets to provide consumers with calorie information on menus and menu boards.
 Other nutrient information - fat, saturated fat, cholesterol, sodium, total carbohydrates, sugars, fiber and total protein - would have to be made available in writing upon request.
 The Administration has not yet issued a final rule to implement this provision.

 School Meals, Hunger